hanggrian/reveallayout/README.md

 Importing
 ---------

-Download <a href="https://github.com/HendraAnggrian/CircularRevealLayout/tree/master/circularreveallayout">library<a/> and import it in Project Structure as gradle project
+From gradle line `compile 'com.hendraanggrian.circularreveallayout:library:0.1.0'`

 or

-Gradle import coming soon...
+Download <a href="https://github.com/HendraAnggrian/CircularRevealLayout/tree/master/circularreveallayout">library<a/> and import it in Project Structure as gradle project

 Activity Usage
 --------------